What is cloud detection and response (CDR)?

 Behavior-based detection

 Static rules and known signatures aren’t enough in cloud environments.
-CDR uses behavioral analytics to detect threats that don’t look like traditional malware, including API misuse, insider threats and lateral movement through cloud identities.
+CDR uses behavioral analytics to detect threats that don’t look like traditional malware, including API misuse, insider threats, and lateral movement through cloud identities.

 Risk-aware response actions

 Once CDR detects a threat, your teams need to act fast.
-CDR platforms give you ways to isolate affected assets, deactivate compromised accounts or trigger automated workflows.
-You can integrate these actions into your incident response plan or run them manually depending on the risk.
+CDR platforms give you ways to isolate affected assets, deactivate compromised accounts, or trigger automated workflows.
+You can integrate these actions into your incident response plan or manually run them depending on the risk.

 Integration with existing exposure management tools